-How can young artists share and exhibit their work while we're locked down and school is closed?
+How could young artists share and exhibit their work while we were locked down and school is closed?

-You can also share with your friends in school through Google Classroom.
-Can you give each other advice and tell each other what you like about your work.
+Sharing work helps you develop as an artist.
+You can give each other advice and tell each other what you like about your work.
 Can you teach your classmates how to draw something?

-You could create a gallery in your house or even in your window so passers by can admire your work.
+Lockdown saw window galleries popping up in people's houses.
+Can you create a gallery in their house or a window so passers by can admire your work.

 May - isolation

 Here's a lovely film sent to me by Mrs W (do take a look).
 Also, I thought this small sculpture (model) by Anthony Gormley in response to being isolated at home was very moving.
 I wonder how the man in the model is feeling?
 He might be a bit fed up or listening to birdsong or thinking about his future.
 You might see something else in this little figure.
 You will all be experiencing lockdown very differently so this month's #coronaART challenge is to make a model of yourself that shows how you are feeling or something you are doing in lockdown.
 It will be interesting to see your different takes on isolation and we will understand one another better and see the world differently through having a look at the world through each other's eyes.
 Some of you will have modelling clay at home: play-doh, plasticine or fymo.
 Some of you may have clay or clay soil outside.
 If you'd like some modelling clay but don't have any to hand here's a recipe.

 April - Andy Goldsworthy - look and make!

 Born here in Cheshire, Goldsworthy might just be a perfect artist for #LockdownLearning.
 We can't travel to get out in nature but it can be found in our gardens and on our daily walk.